 The Company is not required to issue fractional shares and in lieu thereof will make a cash payment based upon the current market value of such fractional shares (determined as the mean between the last reported bid and asked prices reported or, if the Common Stock is an NNM security or traded on a securities exchange, the last reported sales price, in each case as of the last business day prior to the date of exercise).
 The holder of a Warrant will not have any rights as a stockholder of the Company unless and until the Warrant is exercised.

 Transfer Agent and Warrant Agent

-American Stock Transfer and Trust Company will serve as the Transfer Agent for the Common Stock and Warrants and as Warrant Agent for the Warrants.
+American Stock Transfer and Trust Company will serve as the Transfer

 Registration Rights